-The State Opening usually happens once a year, though there are exceptions (including 1974, when there were two, and 2011, when no State Opening fell during the year).
+The State Opening usually happens once a year, though there are exceptions (including 1974, when there were two - one of which was a "dressed down" version - and 2011, when no State Opening fell during the year).
 It has often occurred at the end of the year (November, December), but starting in 2012 it falls in May.
 The Queen has missed only two of these ceremonies, in 1959 while expecting Prince Andrew and 1963 while expecting Prince Edward.

 When it comes to jewels, the State Opening offers us a chance to see some things we don't see at any other events.
 The Queen always departs Buckingham Palace wearing the George IV State Diadem, the only time she uses it apart from selected portrait sittings.
 When she arrives at the Palace of Westminster, she changes into her parliamentary robe and the Imperial State Crown, which has previously been retrieved from its home with the rest of the Crown Jewels at the Tower of London and has traveled to Parliament in a coach ahead of the Queen.
 This is the only time, apart from the coronation, when the crown is used.
 Prior to departure, she will change back into the George IV State Diadem.
 (In 1952, before her crowning, she simply kept the state diadem on for the ceremony.)
 This is also one of the only times we get to see her wear the Collar and Great George of the Order of the Garter, which is draped over her shoulders.